314otrek/PrefixSuffixApp/readMe.md

 # 📸 Image Renamer

 A modern, browser-based React application for batch renaming image files with custom prefixes and suffixes.
-Upload multiple images, set your naming convention, and download them individually or as a ZIP archive.
+Upload multiple images, set your naming convention, and download them as a ZIP archive.

 ## 🚀 Features

 - **Drag & Drop Upload** - Intuitive file upload with visual feedback
 - **Batch Renaming** - Add custom prefixes and suffixes to multiple files
 - **Live Preview** - See new filenames in real-time as you type
-- **Multiple Download Options**:
+- **Download Options**:
-  - Download individual files
-  - Download all files separately
   - Download as ZIP archive
 - **Smart Extension Handling** - Preserves original file extensions correctly
 - **Image Validation** - Only accepts image file formats